geodes-sms/gentleman/README.md

 ✔️ Projections are defined with specialized UI elements
 ✔️ Support graphical projectional editor using SVG
 ✔️ SVG projection can be imported or created in the editor
-✔️ Support multiple layout and offer simulation
+✔️ Support multiple layouts with simulations

 **Gentleman IDE**: [Create concepts and projections](https://geodes-sms.github.io/gentleman/app/index.html)